How Guitar Tube Amplifiers Work

 Signal leaves V2's pin 3 and flows to the Output Transformer's primary winding then out the secondary winding to the speaker jack.

-The power tube, V2 is also referred to as the output tube.
+The power tube, V2 is sometimes referred to as the output tube.
 V2 is the final stage of voltage amplification.
 The signal enters at pin 5 (grid) and leaves via pin 3 (plate).
 It then goes to the output transformer (OT) which is not shown on the layout diagram.

 Like we saw with the guitar's pickup, magnetism can be used to generate electricity in a coil.
 You can also do the reverse and pass electricity through a coil and generate magnetism.
 The amplifier's output transformer uses both of these principles to pass alternating current (AC) from its primary (input) winding to its secondary (output) winding.